 Brian Teeling, born in 1987 in Dublin, is an artist and activist living and working in Dublin.
 He has no fine art qualifications and is entirely self-taught.

 Recently he has shown in ‘Uncover’ at The Library Project, Dublin, Ireland, 2018 and as the debut exhibition in the new Lavit Gallery, Cork, 2018 and finishing the year as Associate Artist with ‘Masculinities Anonymous’ at The Science Gallery, Trinity College Dublin.
-He is scheduled to be part of ‘The Working Class Artist Summit’ at Metal, Peterborough in January 2019 and ‘Fat Blokes’ at Project Arts Centre, Dublin in February 2019.
+He is scheduled to be part of ‘The Working Class Artist Summit’ at Metal, Peterborough in January 2019 and ‘A Vague Anxiety' at IMMA in April 2019.